elijahbeed/labs/Lab_1.md

 * The person who takes the last stone from the last remaining pile looses.

 a.
 Create a flow chart for the optimal move for a player if there is only one pile.

-a.
+b.
 Create a flow chart for the optimal move for a player if there are exatly two piles.

-a.
+c.
 Can you merge these together to create a flowchart for an optimal move if there are two or less piles?
 Please do so, if yes.

-a.
+d.
 What about if there are any number of piles.

 #### 6. Find the sum of the first 100 numbers
 b: modify this to find the sum of the next 100 numbers when given a starting value.